Kauai Itinerary: How to Spend 3 Days in Kauai, Hawaii

 The best way to Island hop is also by flying between islands.

-To find the best flights, I always use Skyscanner which allows us to pick a destination and the days (or month) I want to travel.
+To find the best flights, I always use Skyscanner, which allows us to pick a destination and the days (or months) I want to travel.
 It then tells you the cheapest flights for those travel times.

-During our time in Kauai, we stayed at Kauai Marriott Resort in Lihue.
+During our time in Kauai, we stayed at The Royal Sonesta Kauai Resort Lihue (Used to be a Marriott Resort).
 The resort was huge and absolutely beautiful!
-It might have been the nicest Resort we have ever been to!
-We had a private cove beach, tons of pools, and a jungle vibe.
+It has a private cove beach, tons of pools, and a jungle vibe.

 Best Time to Visit Kauai

 This was a really jam-packed schedule, but we made 3 full days in Kauai work for us.
-The next day we flew out to Maui for some more aloha fun!
-To see more Hawaii guides, click here!
+The next day, we flew out to Maui, Hawaii, for some more aloha fun!

 Consider other awesome Kauai tours here!

 Have any questions about this 3 days in Kauai Itinerary or feel like I missed something?
 Let me know in the comments below!